plcharbonneau/consul-demo/README.md

 #### Intentions

-> Intention enable defining specific services that each service can communicate with
+> Intention enable defining specific services that each service can communicate.

 - Show Web Client web page, and point out its communicating with Listing & Product
 - Open Consul UI and select Intentions tab